Averor/sf-messenger-ext-bundle/README.md

 Adds some contracts, stamps and middlewares to the Symfony Messenger component.

 ##### Logging middleware:
 Separate loggers for commands and events.
-Bundle provides interface only, logger must be implemented in App (examples provided in example/ dir)
+Bundle provides interface only, logger must be implemented in App

 ##### Event Causation Middleware:
 Event (envelope) will receive stamp with command id, that caused that event to happen.